Incorporating Encoding into Quantum System Design: Examples

 \subsection{Time for Encoded Transfer}

-The fact that these chains permit extremely high quality end-to-end transfer, being closely related to a perfect state transfer chain, yields some insight about the speed of the high accuracy encoded state transfer, observed in \cref{fig:uniform_distrib_central}(b).
-Consider a perfect state transfer chain of length $N$ such as in \cite{christandl2004}, with a state transfer time $t_0$ (which grows linearly in $N$ if we scale the system such that its maximum coupling strength is 1).
+The fact that these chains permit extremely high quality end-to-end transfer, being closely related to a PST chain, yields some insight about the speed of the high accuracy encoded state transfer, observed in \cref{fig:uniform_distrib_central}(b).
+Consider a PST chain of length $N$ such as in \cite{christandl2004}, with a state transfer time $t_0$ (which grows linearly in $N$ if we scale the system such that its maximum coupling strength is 1).
 Starting localised at the first site, the motion is essentially the ballistic motion of a wavepacket, centred on the position

 with a spread

 In fact, the distribution of probabilities per site is exactly that of an $(N-1)$-sample Bernoulli distribution with $p(t)=\sin^2\left(\frac{\pi t}{2t_0}\right)$.
 Thus, the wavepacket is almost entirely restricted to the encoding region until a time $t_{\text{in}}$ (such that $p(t_{\text{in}})\sim \frac13$) and almost entirely restricted to the decoding region after a time $t_0-t_{\text{in}}$.
 When the wavepacket is in those regions, we can recreate it with encoding and decoding.
 The resulting error for encoding may be bounded by a Chernoff bound as